 Potter’s Village Children’s Medical Centre opened for patients from the community in December 2012.
-Services offered are Outpatient and Immunisation clinics, Inpatient Wards for children up to the age of 12, and a Special Care Nursery for premature and sick newborn babies, Rehab Centre for Children with Disabilities, Nutritional Rehab, and a small Diagnostic Laboratory providing a variety of tests along with an ultrasound scanner.
+Services offered are Outpatient and Immunisation clinics, Inpatient Wards for children up to the age of 12, a Special Care Nursery for premature and sick newborn babies, Rehab Centre for Children with Disabilities, Nutritional Rehab, and a small Diagnostic Laboratory providing a variety of tests along with an ultrasound scanner.

-The Medical Centre is situated within the Child Crisis Centre and is now well known within the community.
+The Medical Centre is on the same site as the Crisis Centre and has developed a reputation for providing high quality care.
 The Medical Centre charges a small fee for consultations, admissions and treatment.
 The Centre is open to everybody and help is given to those who are simply unable to pay.
 No child will go without consultation and required treatment.

-The Medical Centre has earned the respect of the local community; however it faces difficulties with certain cultural practices and local healing methods, which are often barbaric and can leave children with life threatening conditions.
+The Medical Centre has earned the respect of the local community, but it faces difficulties with certain cultural practices and local healing methods, which are often barbaric and can leave children with life threatening conditions.
 The Medical Centre regularly sees children who have suffered these practices from which most children eventually recover but some, sadly, succumb.

-The Medical Centre occasionally receives referrals from the local hospitals.
-Kisoro Hospital is severely understaffed with only a handful of Doctors coping with a huge number of patients.
+The Medical Centre regularly receives referrals from the local hospitals.
+Kisoro Hospital is severely understaffed with only a handful of doctors coping with a huge number of patients.
 The good relationship between Kisoro Hospital and the Medical Centre means that some very vulnerable patients are referred for specialist and more personalised care.